tenox7/wrp/README.md

 ## Current Status

 * This is the new GoLang/ChdomeDP version.
-* It's still lacking some features of the [older version](/old) (such as real http proxy mode and image manipulation) but it surpases it in terms of stability and usability.
+* It's still lacking some features of the [older version](/old) (such as real http proxy mode and image manipulation) but far surpases it in terms of stability and usability.
 * It's beta quality but I can fix/maintain the code unlike the older version.

 ## Todo